sorbet/sorbet/website/docs/faq.md

 Sorbet can't know what the "parent method" is 100% of the time.
-For example, when calling `super` from a method defined in a module, the `super` method will be deterined only once we know which class or module this module has been mixed into.
+For example, when calling `super` from a method defined in a module, the `super` method will be determined only once we know which class or module this module has been mixed into.
 That's a lot of words, so here's an example:

 <a href="https://sorbet.run/#%23%20typed%3A%20true%0Amodule%20MyModule%0A%20%20sig%20%7Breturns(Integer)%7D%0A%20%20def%20foo%0A%20%20%20%20%23%20Can't%20know%20super%20until%20we%20know%20which%20module%20we're%20mixed%20into%0A%20%20%20%20res%20%3D%20super%0A%20%20%20%20T.reveal_type(res)%0A%20%20%20%20res%0A%20%20end%0Aend%0A%0Amodule%20ParentModule1%0A%20%20sig%20%7Breturns(Integer)%7D%0A%20%20def%20foo%0A%20%20%20%200%0A%20%20end%0Aend%0A%0Amodule%20ParentModule2%0A%20%20sig%20%7Breturns(String)%7D%0A%20%20def%20foo%0A%20%20%20%20''%0A%20%20end%0Aend%0A%0Aclass%20MyClass1%0A%20%20include%20ParentModule1%0A%20%20include%20MyModule%0Aend%0A%0Aclass%20MyClass2%0A%20%20include%20ParentModule2%0A%20%20include%20MyModule%0Aend%0A%0AMyClass1.new.foo%0AMyClass2.new.foo%0A">→